Merkoba/Meltdown/arguments.md

 ---

+### border-size

+The size of the border

+Default: 5

+Type: int

+---

 ### auto-scroll-delay

 The delay in ms for each auto scroll tick

 Default: 500

-Type: int

----

-### padx

-Horizontal padding around the edges

-Default: 5

-Type: int

----

-### pady

-Vertical padding around the edges

-Default: 5

 Type: int